ryan4yin/nixos-and-flakes-book/docs/preface.md

 My hope is that this book can help more people, enabling them to experience the joys of NixOS.
 I also wish for this book to benefit the NixOS community by encouraging more people to contribute to its development.

 The content of this book is continually being updated, with much room for improvement.
-I welcome everyone to provide suggestions and contribute on [GitHub](https://github.com/ryan4yin/nixos-and-flakes-book).
+Any suggestions are welcome, and contributions to the content on [GitHub](https://github.com/ryan4yin/nixos-and-flakes-book) are also highly encouraged.

 ## The Features of This Book